Belfast’s Most Popular Pet Photographer & Dog Photography Studio

-Our studio is pet friendly – we see all sorts, from big dogs to small dogs, rabbits and even cats!
+We know how much your love your pet, we love our Glyn the Dog.
+We see all sorts, from big dogs to small dogs, rabbits and even cats!
 We will make your pet feel as much at home at our studio, as they do on their own turf.

 Pet portrait sessions usually last around an hour.
 We like to include a bit of time before the session for your pet to get used to the smell, sight and sounds of our studio.
-At the end of the shoot, we will show you the types of products we create and shedule a time for you to come back and see the pictures.
-There is no hard sell and no obligation to buy any products.
-Product prices start from just £50.
+At the end of the shoot, we will show you the types of products we can turn your pictures in to and shedule a time for you to come back and see the pictures.
+There is no hard sell.
+Product prices start from a very reasonable £40.

 Includes tips & prices